-Numerous studies have evaluated occupant kinematics and dynamics in “low-speed” rear-end impacts.
-Occupant biomechanics during “moderate-to-high” speed rear impacts (delta-V ≥ 15 mph), however, has not been thoroughly examined.
-This study characterized the motions and forces experienced by the occupant head, neck, torso, hip, and left/right femur during these collisions.
+Numerous studies have evaluated occupant kinematics and dynamics in “low-speed” rear-end impacts (delta-V ≤ 8 mph).
+Occupant biomechanics during “moderate-to-high” speed rear impacts (9 ≤ delta-V ≤ 20 mph) has not been thoroughly examined.
+This study characterized the motions and forces experienced by the head, neck, torso, hip, and left/right femur during these collisions.
 The publicly available NHTSA rear-end crash test data were examined.
 More specifically, the FMVSS 301 Fuel System Integrity tests were used.
 The test procedure involved a 30 mph moving barrier impacting the rear of the vehicles.
-Instrumented 50th-percentile male (N = 47) or 5th-percentile female (N = 4) Hybrid III ATDs were positioned in the left front driver seat.
-Occupant data including head accelerations, upper/lower neck shear and axial forces, upper/lower neck moments, lower neck acceleration, torso accelerations, torso deflection, hip accelerations, and left/right femur axial forces were measured and compared to published IARV tolerance data.
-The vehicle accelerations, vehicle delta-Vs, occupant position data, seat angular velocity, seat rotation and seatbelt forces were also evaluated during these crash tests.
-The occupant data for the “low-speed” rear-end impacts were extracted from the literature.
-The results indicated a strong correlation between “head resultant acceleration vs. head x-acceleration”, “upper neck resultant force vs. upper neck z-force”, “upper neck resultant moment vs. upper neck flexion moment”, “lower neck resultant force vs. lower neck z-force”, “torso resultant acceleration vs. torso x-acceleration” and “hip resultant acceleration vs. hip x-acceleration”.
-A linear relationship was also detected between peak “head rotation vs. vehicle delta-V” and “lower neck flexion moment vs. vehicle delta-V”.
-The lower neck and torso accelerations were also correlated with vehicle longitudinal accelerations.
-No correlations between femoral forces and hip accelerations were observed.
-The data from this study is essential in the development of new injury criteria and countermeasures for occupant protection in “moderate-to-high” speed collisions.
+Instrumented 50th-percentile male (N = 47) or 5th-percentile female (N = 4) Hybrid III ATDs were positioned in the driver seat.
+Occupant data including head accelerations, upper/lower neck shear and axial forces, upper/lower neck moments, lower neck acceleration, torso accelerations, torso deflection, hip accelerations, and left/right femur axial forces were evaluated and compared to published injury tolerance data.
+The vehicle accelerations, vehicle delta-Vs, occupant position data, seat angular velocity, seat rotation and seatbelt forces and pullout were also examined.
+Target vehicle peak accelerations were 22.9 ± 6.7 g, with corresponding delta-Vs of approximately 13.6-19.6 mph.
+The time histories of occupant kinematic and dynamic parameters and their relationships with respect to the vehicle acceleration profiles were evaluated.
+For the range of delta-Vs tested, the occupant dynamic response parameters were below the injury assessment reference values (IARVs).
+Examination of the peak occupant data also indicated strong correlations between several kinematic and dynamic parameters.
+Examination of the relationship between occupant kinematics/dynamics and dummy position measurements also revealed positive correlations between head-to-head restraint distance (backset) and occupant parameters such as head acceleration and upper/lower neck forces.
+The present study enhances the existing database of occupant dynamics in rear-end impacts with an emphasis on “moderate-to-high” speed collisions.
 This information may provide insight into injury mechanisms, occupant mathematical modeling, and aspects of seat and head restraint design.